 - Health FSA ‐ Health Care reimbursement Account contributions

-- Pre‐Tax parking deductions
+- Pre‐tax transportation and parking deductions

 - Employee‐paid Health Insurance premium deductions

 Why is there a difference in the amounts in boxes 1, 3 and 5?